aspose-words/Aspose.Words-Documentation/en/java/developer-guide/mail-merge-and-reporting/mail-merge-template-from-mustache-syntax/_index.md

 **{ IF “{{ GENDER }}” = “MALE” “true text” “false text” }**

-The following code example shows how to perform a mail merge operation with Mustache tags and `IF` fields:
+The following code example shows how to perform a Mail Merge operation with Mustache tags and `IF` fields:

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-mail_merge-MailMergeUsingMustacheTemplateSyntax-UseOfIfElseMustacheSyntax.java" >}}